chcosta/arcade/src/Microsoft.DotNet.AzureDevOpsTelemetry/README.md

 This is packaged as a .NET global tool.
 You can install it like this...

-> dotnet tool install Microsoft.DotNet.AzureDevOpsTelemetry --tool-path e:\chcosta\azdot --add-source https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json --version 1.0.0-beta.19317.8
+> dotnet tool install Microsoft.DotNet.AzureDevOpsTelemetry --add-source https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json --version 1.0.0-beta.19317.8

 ## Usage